ud-cis-discord/ud-cis-discord.github.io/getting_started.md

 This channel is for any and all gaming related chatting.
 Weather you want to talk about next gen consoles, computer hardware or that latest
 Mario Kart update, <span style="text-decoration: underline; color:#738adb;">#gaming</span> is the place to do it.

+<span style="text-decoration: underline; color:#738adb;">#virtual_sparc</span>\
+This channel is just like the SPARC lab in Smith Hall but on Discord.
+You can discuss topic about any CISC class or just cool other projects you are doing.

 <span style="text-decoration: underline; color:#738adb;">#sages_place</span>\
 You can go wild with Sage commands here.
 Set all the reminders, rate all the things, ask the 8ball a million questions!
 Go nuts!